jasonm23/onlisp-markdown/onlisp.md

   (if it (foo it) nil))
 ```

-So a symbol which looks free in the source code is left bound by the macroex-
+So a symbol which looks free in the source code is left bound by the macroexpansion.
-pansion.
 All the anaphoric macros in this chapter use some variation of the same
 technique.

 Figure 14.1 contains anaphoric variants of several Common Lisp operators.